dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 if you set the prefix `com.example`, the API will test if `com.example.` is a prefix of the string composed by concatenating a period onto your client application's package name.
-So, if an attacker registers the package name `com.exampleattacker`, they will not be able to match the `com.eaxmple` prefix.
+So, if an attacker registers the package name `com.exampleattacker`, they will not be able to match the `com.example` prefix.

 ```TypeScript
 {